Who are Rudolph’s customers?

 How many independent Board members does Rudolph have?

-There are seven board members, six of whom are independent.
+There are seven board members, seven of whom are independent.
 Their names and biographical information are located in the most recent Proxy Statement filed with the SEC.

 Who are Rudolph’s independent auditors?